handsontable/handsontable/docs/next/react-hot-column.md

 It's also worth noting, that editors in Handsontable will close after clicking on them if the `outsideClickDeselects` option is enabled (and it is by default).
 To prevent that, `mousedown` event on the editor container must call `event.stopPropagation()`.
 In React's case, however, it doesn't work out-of-the-box, because of the way React handles events ([this article by Eric Clemmons](https://medium.com/@ericclemmons/react-event-preventdefault-78c28c950e46) sums it up pretty well).
 In the example below, we're using the [react-native-listener](https://www.npmjs.com/package/react-native-listener) library, to utilize the native `mousedown` event.

-<iframe src="https://codesandbox.io/embed/declaring-a-custom-editor-as-a-component-s1i0k?fontsize=14" title="Declaring a custom editor as a component" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style={{
+<iframe src="https://codesandbox.io/embed/declaring-a-custom-editor-as-a-component-s1i0k?fontsize=14" title="Declaring a custom editor as a component" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
-  width:'100%',
-  height: 390,
-  border: 0,
-  borderRadius: 4,
-  overflow: 'hidden',
-}} sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## Using the renderer/editor components with React's Context

 It this example we're using React's Context to pass the information available in the main app component all the way to the renderer.
 In this case we're using just the renderer, but the same principle works with editors just as well.

-<iframe src="https://codesandbox.io/embed/using-the-renderer-component-with-reacts-context-m1x09?fontsize=14" title="Using the renderer component with React&#039;s Context" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style={{
+<iframe src="https://codesandbox.io/embed/using-the-renderer-component-with-reacts-context-m1x09?fontsize=14" title="Using the renderer component with React&#039;s Context" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
-  width:'100%',
-  height: 390,
-  border: 0,
-  borderRadius: 4,
-  overflow: 'hidden',
-}} sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## A more advanced example

 In this example we will create a custom editor component with an external dependency, which will act as both renderer and editor.
 Information from that component will be used by another component (first column renderer) to change the way it behaves.
 The information will be passed using Redux and `react-redux`'s `connect` method.

-<iframe src="https://codesandbox.io/embed/advanced-handsontablereact-implementation-using-hotcolumn-878mz?fontsize=14" title="Advanced @handsontable/react implementation using HotColumn" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style={{
+<iframe src="https://codesandbox.io/embed/advanced-handsontablereact-implementation-using-hotcolumn-878mz?fontsize=14" title="Advanced @handsontable/react implementation using HotColumn" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
-  width:'100%',
-  height: 390,
-  border: 0,
-  borderRadius: 4,
-  overflow: 'hidden',
-}} sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>